Hua Chenyu: 2013–2014: First Mars Concert and debut album Quasimodo's Gift

-On the same day of his concert (September 6), the international jewelry brand Pomellato announced Chenyu Hua as the brand ambassador for some of its products.
-Hua released his first solo album Quasimodo's Gift on September 19, 2014, both in China and overseas.
-This atypical album has genres including rock, indie and folk.
-Quasimodo's Gift does not feature songs about love and relationships but uses a first-person perspective to describe the world as Hua sees it.
-Hua composed three of the ten songs on this album, including the title song "Quasimodo's Gift".
-A sense of loneliness but not sorrow fills up the whole album.
-According to Hua, the album's main theme is "small": "At first I wanted to name it Size 40.
-40 is my shoe size.
-I mean everyone doesn't need a vast space to live, as one only have a pair of feet of size 40, and just standing here is enough ...
-Because as long as you are standing here, you exist, and have a value of existence." – Hua Chenyu.
+Hua released his first solo album Quasimodo's Gift on September 19, 2014.
 On November 11, the short film Quasimodo's Gift was released, with Hua as the main character.
 His songs "Quasimodo's Gift" and "Ashes from the Fireworks" were included in the film, merging the music into the story.
 The music videos of the songs were cut from this short film.
 The overseas version of this album ranked number one on the Taiwan Five Music Chart for several weeks.
-This album received several awards, including ERC Chinese Top Ten Awards for Best Album, Top Chinese Music Awards for 2014 Most Popular Album, Best Album Performance, and Best Album Production, Chinese Music Radio Awards for Best Composition, and Golden Song for the track "Let You Go".
 This album reached number one on Jingdong's 2014 music sale chart.

 In November, he was invited to appear on "Say Hi!
 The Hit of China", the online variety show of Tencent (Hi歌).
 In the program, Hua chose to rearrange the song "Spring" and won the "Annual Hit Song of China" (年度Hi歌).
 On December 24, he sang "Shimmer" and "Quasimodo's Gift" with rearranged piano composition at pianist Langlang's Beijing concert.